 Mushroom Ricotta and Caramelised Onion Tart is your new super quick, super simple, super delicious spring go-to meal.
 Flaky puff pastry topped with ricotta cheese mix, caramelised onions and portobello mushrooms.
 Every bite is full of flavour and moreish.
 Use as an appetizer, pack for picnics, serve with a side salad as a light dinner.

 One thing I can’t stand is food waste and one thing I absolutely love is being creative with leftovers and coming up with new dishes like this mushroom ricotta and caramelised onion tart.
-I had a lot of leftover ricotta mix after making spinach and ricotta ravioli.
-You could simplify the dish but not adding the spinach and other extras to the ricotta but it’s added greens which I’m always a huge fan of and extra flavour.
+After making a ton of spinach and ricotta ravioli, I had some ricotta mix leftover and promptly whipped up this tart.
+You could easily simplify the dish by not adding the spinach and other extras to the ricotta but it’s added greens which I’m always a huge fan of and extra flavour.
 Extra flavour is always a good time.

 How to make Mushroom Ricotta and Caramelised Onion Tart